Akshat7274/NU_GrubGrab/README.md

 - [Acknowledgments](#acknowledgments)

 ## 🧐 Problem Statement <a name = "problem_statement"></a>
-To build a common interface for NU food order built with MERN stack - MongoDB, Express.js, React, and Node.js.
+To build a common interface for NU food order using MERN stack - MongoDB, Express.js, React, and Node.js.

 ## 💡 Idea / Solution <a name = "idea"></a>
 NU Grubgrab, NIIT University's first multi-outlet food ordering app.